code-quality-consulting/hello-world-0017/README.md

 ## User Cases
 * Communicates "Hello world!" to users.
 * Communicates "Hello" and the user's name.
-* Communicates "¡Hola mundo!" to users for Spanish.
+* Communicates "¡Hola mundo!" to users for Spanish greeting.